 This Gluten-Free Vegan Irish Soda Bread is crusty on the outside, soft on the inside and packed with sweet raisins.
 It's filling and nutritious, slices well and is perfect for St. Patrick's Day!
 It's no-knead, yeast-free, oil-free, refined sugar free and nut-free too.

 Keyword gluten-free irish soda bread, vegan irish soda bread

 6teaspoonsbaking powder(ensure gluten-free if necessary)

 150g(1cup)raisins or sultanas(optional)

-Transfer the mixture to a baking tin lined with greased baking paper (I used a 20cm/8inch circular tin)
+Transfer the mixture to a baking dish lined with greased baking paper (I used a 20cm/8inch circular tin).

 You can use any type of baking tin you like, but to get a beautifully risen, puffed-up bread with a traditional cross on the top, I would recommend using a circular baking tin.

 The cross on the top might look fancy, but it's super easy to make - all you need to do is use a knife to score the top in a cross pattern before you put it in the oven.

 Make sure to leave the bread to cool down completely on a cooling rackbefore packing it away to store because otherwise the steam from the warm bread will get trapped and you’ll end up with soggy bread, which nobody wants!

 This batter is much more liquid than a traditional soda bread, as gluten-free flours absorb a lot more moisture!